Start Working with Fusion 360

-This is the second in our series of Fusion 360 Workshops.
-The Fusion 360 - Design 1 - Basic Modeling Workshop is a fun way to jump into Fusion 360 in a step-by-step project.
-In this workshop we will design a small lamp from start to finish, and in the process we will look at many common tools, features, and workflows that are found in many Fusion 360 design projects.
+Introduction to Fusion 360 - Basic Modeling is a fun way to jump into Fusion 360 in a step-by-step project.
+In this class we will design a small lamp from start to finish, and in the process we will look at many common tools, features, and workflows that are found in many Fusion 360 design projects.

 We will use the model workspace to build most of the components using sketch-based modeling.
 We will also explore the sculpt workspace to create the lampshade, and look at inserting pre-built components from the McMaster Carr library.

 Create your Autodesk Account and Download Fusion 360

 There are three very easy steps.
 Create an Autodesk account, or sign in if you already have an account.
 Register your education account with a one-click registration, then download Fusion 360 and start designing!
 Click the file called "Fusion 360 Client Downloaded.exe" to continue with the download.
 Fusion 360 will then auto-launch once the setup is complete.

 Go to this page to register your Autodesk account and download Fusion 360.
 If your Fusion 360 is on a 30 day trial, go to this page for instructions on how to activate a Student or Enthusiast 3-year license.